What To Pack For Seattle? Seattle Packing List

 WHAT TO PACK FOR SEATTLE: ACCESSORIES

-- Tote bag: just as you’ll want to add a couple of tote bags to your California packing list, you’ll want to bring some to Seattle as well.
-The Emerald City is green in more ways than one, and many stores won’t offer you single-use plastic options.
+- Tote bag: Similar to your California packing list, you’ll want to bring some tote bags to Seattle as well.
+Many stores in the Emerald City won’t offer you single use plastic bags because it’s not only green in name and most locales are eco-concious.

 WHAT TO PACK FOR SEATTLE: TOILETRIES

-- Sunscreen: Seattle gets a bad rap for inclement weather, but the city actually catches its fair share of sun, especially during the summer!
+- Sunscreen: Seattle gets a bad rap for inclement weather, but the city does get its fair share of sun, especially during the summer!
 Plus, you can still get sun damage on cloudy days.
 Pack some sunscreen and you’ll be set.

 WHAT TO PACK FOR SEATTLE: ELECTRONICS